 The cables we sell never have to be unplugged from the back of the radios and can stay in place permanently.
 Other companies only provide cables that have to be unplugged from the rear of the radio when not in use, which is seriously inconvenient.
 Our cables are custom made here in the US with high quality materials ensuring years of trouble-free performance.

 People often ask us about the basic installation procedures when putting Blaupunkt radios into their vintage cars such as Porsche, Jaguar, BMW or Ferrari.
 Here are a few pointers to direct people into the right direction.
 Obviously not everything is covered here.
 For specific questions just contact us.

 In other cases the faceplate cannot be used when swapping a radio from one car to another, since the faceplates just won't install properly.
-One classic example being taking a vintage Blaupunkt out of a Mercedes and installing it into a Porsche 911.
+One classic example is taking a vintage Blaupunkt out of a Mercedes and installing it into a Porsche 911.
 While the Mercedes faceplate is the recessed thick "box-style", the Porsche 911 requires the "through-the-dash" small chrome bezel.
-The person doing this will now have to purchase a different Blaupunkt faceplate at the very least.
+The person doing this will now have to purchase a different Blaupunkt faceplate.
 If you find that you may have the wrong faceplate and/or knobs, contact us.
 We always have a large selection of model specific items available, especially the very specific faceplates and knobs for Porsche 911/912 , BMW 2002's and Mercedes.